cahitbarankilinc/DirectionNet_Baran/README.md

   --batch 2
 ```

-> **Note on activations:** The directional transformer now uses a local GELU
+> **Note on activations:** The directional transformer prefers the exact
-> approximation to stay compatible with TensorFlow environments that do not
+> `keras.activations.gelu` (or `tf.nn.gelu` when available) and will
+> automatically fall back to a local GELU approximation only if neither builtin
-> expose `tf.nn.gelu` or `keras.activations.gelu`.
-No additional configuration
+> activation is exposed by the TensorFlow environment.
+No additional
-> is required; the fallback is applied automatically during training and
+> configuration is required; the best available option is selected during
-> evaluation.
+> training and evaluation.

 ### Evaluation DirectionNet-R
 ```bash